High risk life insurance – how to get approved if you have pre-existing conditions.

 High risk conditions and impairments

-There are a number of health conditions that are considered “high risk” to life insurance carriers.
+There are a number of health conditions that are considered “high risk” to life carriers.
 These can include:

 - Heart Attack